• Home

 Android to iPhone sharing

-As The Verge reports, the announcement was made by Choi Won-joon, COO of Samsung's Mobile eXperience Business, at a press conference in Japan.
+The announcement was made by Choi Won-joon, COO of Samsung's Mobile eXperience Business, at a press conference in Japan.
 The timing lines up with Samsung pushing harder on interoperability as a selling point for the S26 series.

 Android and iOS: The Gap Keeps Closing